 - as part of our efforts to keep our site safe and secure;

-- to measure or understand the effectiveness of advertising we serve to you and others, and to deliver relevant advertising to you.
+- to measure or understand the effectiveness of advertising we serve to Customers, and to deliver relevant advertising to you.

 - Information we receive from other sources.
-See the 'Who might we share your information with?' section below for details of how we use information in conjunction with our associated third parties.
+See the "Who might we share your information with?' section below for details of how we use your information in conjunction with our associated third parties.

 How long do we keep hold of your information?

 - We will keep information for the period of time that is necessary to fulfil the original purpose for which we collected the information, up to a maximum of 7 years after the end of our relationship with you unless applicable law requires retention for a longer period of time.